IT glitch: ‘All I wanted to get was my CervicalCheck results’

 The woman, called Sharon, said she went for her cervical screening test in December 2018 and expected to get the results six weeks later as she “usually” did.
 Sharon said she started to query her GP in February about the results who advised her it could take up to 14 weeks because of a backlog in the system.

-“Basically all I really wanted to get was my results and know that I was ok,” she told RTÉ’s Morning Ireland on Friday.
+“Basically all I really wanted to get was my results and know that I was okay,” she told RTÉ’s Morning Ireland on Friday.

 “I would have phoned CervicalCheck on a number of occasions but they weren’t able to give me any kind of guarantee when I would get my results or where my results were.”